 A challenge?
 You bet!
 If I was going to have a great, versatile, healthy and delicious loaf of bread, I was going to have to make it myself……

 After months of testing, tweaking, ripping up the recipe books and starting over again, I have finally produced a loaf I am proud of.
 And guess what?
-I can even eat it one hand-handed without needing a bib!
+I can even eat it one hand-handed without needing a bib.

 You will need some oat flour.
 Although you can buy it, it can work out quite expensive, so I make my own using ordinary gluten free oats, which I grind down in a food processor.
-You can grind the amount you need for the recipe on a weight for weight basis (just grind for about 20 seconds or until you have a fine powder), but I prefer to make about a kilo at a time and keep it in an airtight container, so it's always there when I need it.
+You can grind the amount you need for the recipe on a weight for weight basis (just grind for about 20 seconds in a good blender, until you have a fine powder), but I prefer to make about a kilo at a time and keep it in an airtight container, so it’s always there when I need it.
 Simple!

-I have found that gluten free bread-making is not an exact science and the end result can be slightly affected by little changes in moisture content (eg. through size of eggs); quality of flours; type of yeast used, make of bread-maker; etc. The recipe I have given here is the most consistent one that I have achieved, so hopefully it will work as well for you.
-The hand-baked method has produced delicious results for me every time (so far........)
+I have found that gluten free bread-making is not an exact science and the end result can be slightly affected by little changes in moisture content (eg. through size of eggs), quality of flours, type of yeast used, make of bread-maker, etc. The recipe I have given here is the most consistent one that I have achieved, so hopefully it will work as well for you.
+The hand-baked method has produced delicious results for me every time (so far……..)

 160g brown rice flour 3 large eggs